Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/projects/ESPRESSIF/esp32/README.md

 ## Next Steps ***Verified Telemetry***
-* With this sample, you have now setup Verified Telemetry device sample on STM Devkit
+* With this sample, you have now setup Verified Telemetry device sample on ESP32 Devkit
 * To understand how to interact and consume Verified Telemetry components, refer to the following guide -
     * Interact with Verified Telemetry using our [custom Solution Sample Template](https://github.com/Azure/Verified-Telemetry-Solution-Sample) which uses a Grafana Dashboard